 The second study, published in Physical Review Letters, examined ten of the more than 20 dwarf galaxies that orbit the Milky Way.
-Previous measurements have shown that within the galaxies there are large quantities of dark matter.
+Previous measurements had shown that within the galaxies, there were large quantities of dark matter.

-Many physicists believe that the key ingredient is the WIMP (weakly interacting massive particles), whose existence has not been confirmed.
-However, theoretically some WIMP annihilate each other when they meet and emit gamma ray flashes, which would be easy to record by the dwarf galaxy satellites.
+Many physicists believe that the key ingredient is the WIMP (weakly interacting massive particles), whose existence has not been confirmed yet.
+However, theoretically, some WIMP annihilate each other when they meet and emit gamma-ray flashes, which would be easy to record by the dwarf galaxy satellites.

-As it seems, searching for the dark components of the Universe will not end soon.
+As it seems, searching for the nature of the dark side of the Universe will not end anytime soon.